micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 5.md

 Micah his son, Reaiah his son, Baal his son,

 ###### 6
-and Beerah his son, whom [^b]Tiglath-Pileser king of Assyria carried into captivity.
+and Beerah his son, whom Tiglath-Pileser king of Assyria carried into captivity.
 He _was_ leader of the Reubenites.

 ###### 7
 And his brethren by their families, when the genealogy of their generations was registered: the chief, Jeiel, and Zechariah,